deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/rde-deposits.md

 When each task succeeds, it automatically enqueues a task for the next phase in the process.
 The staging files are stored in Google Cloud Storage indefinitely, encrypted with the GhostRyDE container format.

+Note that in order for the automated RDE processing to work correctly, you will need to implement a working and secure key store from which RDE can pull the private key used to transmit the deposits via sFTP.

 For each phase in the process, the system maintains a `Cursor` entity in Datastore, which contains a timestamp indicating that everything up to the day